 Tip #3: Cover it up

-Every decorator makes mistakes, fondant and buttercream are imperfect mediums, they have good days and bad days, and they are affected by weather, humidity levels and age, so they can be finicky.
+Every decorator makes mistakes.
+Fondant and buttercream are imperfect mediums — they have good days and bad days.
+Plus, they're affected by weather, humidity levels and age, so they can be finicky.

-If you make mistakes and can’t fix them, find a way to cover them up!
-If you are nervous about your first two-tier cake or you have a tear in your fondant, add cascading flowers or polka dots or candy to cover up your mistakes.
-I heard a professional cake decorator once say that the difference between amateurs and pros is knowing how to cover up mistakes.
+If you make mistakes that you can’t fix, find a way to cover them up!
+If your two-tier cake is a little crooked or your fondant tears, add cascading flowers, polka dots or candy to cover up your mistakes.
+I heard a professional cake decorator once say that the difference between amateurs and pros is knowing how to cover up mistakes!

 Tip #4: Modeling figure fun

-Tip #6: Molds and royal icing decorations are easier than you think
+Tip #6: Molds & royal icing decorations are easier than you think!

-As your number of sugar techniques grow, your skills will improve and soon you will amaze yourself and your friends and family with beautiful and delicious cakes.
+As your number of sugar techniques grow, your skills will improve and soon you will amaze your friends and family (and yourself!) with beautiful, delicious cakes.
 To stretch your limits, a topsy-turvy cake may be exactly what you are looking for.
-This fun and simple design by Craftsy member SophiaSophia features circles, stripes and quilting -- it's perfect for baby showers and birthdays.
-Learn to make a gum paste bow to add to your cake.